The JS Framework for

 Production

 Blue Bird is designed for production.
-With features like caching, gzip compression, and robust error handling, you can be sure that your application will work correctly.
+With features like caching, gzip compression, and robust error handling, you can be sure your application will perform correctly.

 For production, it is recommended to use a proxy server like Nginx to handle SSL, gzip compression, and load balancing.